m3astwood/ethermap/README.md

 You should now be able to access ethermaps on [http://localhost:3000](http://localhost:3000/) (or whichever port you configured in your `.env` file).

+## Tech

+### Backend

+Backend is running on [express.js](https://expressjs.com/) with [ViteExpress](https://github.com/szymmis/vite-express) bridging the gap between the fron and backends.

+Database models, and queries are handled by [objection.js](https://vincit.github.io/objection.js/) ORM built on top of [knex](https://knexjs.org/).
+During dev the database defaults to an Sqlite3 db, and then during production it will be able to handle whichever database you choose.
+For now it has only been setup to work with PostgreSQL.

+Live data is shared with the client using [socket.io](https://socket.io/).

+Tests are written with [AVA](https://github.com/avajs/ava) and route testing uses [supertest](https://github.com/ladjs/supertest).

+### Frontend

+Frontend is an SPA using [lit](https://lit.dev/) element, and some [utilities](https://github.com/thepassle/app-tools) by [Pascal Schilp](https://github.com/thepassle).

+Map rendering is done with [leaflet](https://leafletjs.com/).

+Live rendering of users is done with [socket.io-client](https://socket.io/docs/v4/client-api/).

+For the developer environment and future building, the frontend is managed by [Vite](https://vitejs.dev/).

 ## Desires

 Minimal viable functionality for this project is the following :